The King County Water Taxi will be out of service for up to one week starting August 7 while our docking float on the Seattle waterfront is moved.

 - New Year’s Day (observed), Monday, Jan.
 2, 2017

-The Water Taxi operates on a Sunday schedule, except as noted below, for the following holidays:
+The Water Taxi operates on a Sunday schedule on the following holidays:

 - Memorial Day, Monday, May 29, 2017 (West Seattle route only)